 Cultural fluency and competency do not come easily and require analysis, intuition, and insight.
 An advantage of a work/study tour is the on-site experience and the interaction with people and their culture.
 There will be opportunities to interact with businesses and professionals, citizens, and other students and professors from around the globe.

-First Year: Spring Semester (9 units)
+First Year: Spring Term (9 units)

 ORG 6005 – Introduction to Scholar-Practitioner Model (2 units)

 ORG 7350 – Organizational Theory & Systems (3 units)